cobobc/milestone_3_cooking_app/README.md

 *   As a First Time user, I want to view clear and concise content on mobile and tablet.
 *   As a First Time user, I want to learn and understand what the site offers.
 *   As a First Time user, I want to find the registration page.
+*   As a First Time user, I want to easily register a Cookbook account.
 *   As a First Time user, I want to recieve an email that welcomes me and acknowledges that I have created an account.
 *   As a First Time user, I want to add a recipe.
 *   As a First Time user, I want to view the recipe on the recipes page.